Walmart : Workers' New Security Threat Is Active Shooters, Not Shoplifters -- 2nd Update | MarketScreener

 After Saturday's shooting in El Paso, where a lone gunman killed at least 20 people, some Walmart workers expressed concerns in online forums about their safety and how prepared their own store was for such an attack.

 "I have to be cognizant of it.
 What's my game plan if something does go down?"
 Alexis Rodriguez, a 21-year-old Walmart cashier at a store in Morristown, Tenn., said Sunday morning in an interview.
-There isn't security at the entrance to his store, Mr. Rodriquez said.
-"It's just an associate.
-They check receipts" to stop shoplifters, he said.
+There isn't security at the entrance to his store, Mr. Rodriguez said.
+"It's just an associate -- they check receipts" to stop shoplifters, he said.

 Locations that are designed to be open to the public, such as supermarkets and shopping centers, are vulnerable to such violent attacks, but many businesses are taking steps to limit the potential carnage by training staff how to protect themselves and speed police response times.